 Hospital personnel are available to assist the patient in the exercise of their rights.
 They will also inform the patient of any responsibilities incumbent upon them in the exercise of those rights.
 Hospital staff and practitioners shall comply with these directives; all patient rights apply to your designated decisionmaker.
-Listed next is a summary of those rights.
+The next section is an abbreviated summary of those rights.
+Please see the insert in your admission folder for the full language of Patient Rights.